Moxies

-Moxie's Restaurants LP (doing business as Moxies; formerly Moxie's Classic Grill, then Moxie's Grill & Bar) is a Canadian restaurant chain operating in eight provinces, as well as the U.S. states of Texas and Florida.
+Moxie's Restaurants LP (doing business as Moxies; formerly Moxie's Classic Grill, then Moxie's Grill & Bar) is a Canadian restaurant chain operating in eight provinces, as well as the U.S. states of Texas, Arizona, Massachusetts, and Florida.

 Overview

 Moxies is a premium casual-type restaurant, whose menu focuses on house-made ingredients with a "global inspiration."

 In Canada, they have locations in Alberta, British Columbia, Manitoba, New Brunswick, Newfoundland and Labrador, Nova Scotia, Ontario, and Saskatchewan.
-Since 2017, Moxies has expanded to the United States with locations in Dallas, Houston, Plano, and Southlake, Texas; and Miami, Florida.
+Since 2017, Moxies has expanded to the United States with locations in Dallas, Houston, Plano, Southlake, Texas, Boston and Miami, Florida.
 All locations are custom-designed to uniquely reflect the neighbourhood, and be eclectic and distinct.

 Their direct competition would be other premium casual chains, such as Earls and Cactus Club Cafe.
 Moxies' parent company, Northland Properties, also owns Chop Steakhouse & Bar, Shark Club Bar & Grill, Rockford Wok, Bar One Urban Lounge, and Denny's restaurant franchises in Canada.

 History

 Moxies originally started in September 1986 as a 96-seat deli in Calgary called Muncie's.
 Less than two months later, the name was changed to Moxie's because too many people were mistakenly calling it “Munchie's”.

 The concept continued to evolve and in 2004 went from a family restaurant to premium casual, with a menu and restaurant design transformation.
 In 2007, they earned an unprecedented number of achievement awards across Canada, including: Best All-Around Restaurant and Best Lunch Spot, Best Menu, Best Service, Best Appetizer Menu and Best Bar.

 In 2017, Moxies expanded beyond Canada and opened their first location in the United States with their Dallas, Texas, location.
 Their American restaurants have become some of the most popular restaurants in North America, and they have since opened Texas locations in Houston, Plano, and Southlake, as well as in Miami, Florida.
 The Southlake location opened in October 2020 at Southlake Town Square.

-They have also announced new locations in Fort Lauderdale, Scottsdale, and Boston.
+Their second location in Florida opened in Fort Lauderdale in March 2023.
+They have also announced new locations in Scottsdale, and Boston.